 Given how much kids love ’em, this is a fabulous consequence.

 This generation of children does not know what it’s like to live without information, and the devices that provide it instantly, at their fingertips.
 We are conducting a mass experiment on the brains of the young.
 Who knows how it will turn out?
 Unlike my generation, this crop of kids is paperless and fully wired.
 They don’t covet books, they read on a screen.
 To me this is weird.
 I still read paper books and I love the feel, smell, and look of them.

 Here’s an example of some generational differences.
 On a sunny summer afternoon one of my sons and his friend Mason decided to go tubing on Boulder Creek (just a few blocks from our house).
 They had on their swimsuits, and inner tubes in hand were about to run out the door.
 Then they realized they could not take their phones on this creek adventure.
 Cell phones have almost become an appendage when it comes to our children.
 The boys were concerned.
 They asked how I would reach them.
 Go without your phones, I said.
 Enjoy an afternoon of doing whatever you want, and enjoy that you will be free and that I won’t know exactly where you are.
 This was a new concept to them.
 They had a look of bewilderment in their eyes as they walked out the door, ready to lap up some good old fashioned, cell phone-free fun.

 I have many cell phone free moments, and hours.
-Stay tuned for my upcoming post, How I Saved Myself from My Cell Phone.
-In the meantime, leave a comment and let us know how you handle your kids and their cell phones.
+Leave a comment and let us know how you handle your kids and their cell phones.
 What’s your favorite strategy?